Rhossili via Worms Head Circular (Wales Coast Path) Walk

 Warning

-If you walk along the beach beneath high cliffs, or far out on the sands, be aware of that you can be cut off by a rising tide!
+If you walk along the beach beneath high cliffs, or far out on the sands, be aware that you can be cut off by a rising tide!

 Profile